DarinVu/CS576-a1/README.md

 ```

 Use `localhost` for the hostname when both programs are on the same machine,
-or the server machine's IP address (like `192.168.1.20`) when they are not.
+or the server machine's IP address when they are not.